 *a complete list of current repertoire (also chamber music works) which must include at least 6 concertos with orchestra (for pianists up to 22 years of age) or at least 8 concertos (for pianists between 22 and 27)

 *one or several links to unedited video recordings.
 The best way is to upload your file on YouTube and mark it UNLISTED (unless it is already public, if you or someone else uploaded it previously).
 Please do not send us actual video files as attachments.

 - It must be filmed on or after January 1st, 2020.

 - It must be at least 60 minutes long, but it could be longer if the candidate wishes to submit more.

-- It should include solo works of the candidate’s own choice, from at least 3 (three) different musical styles (for example: Baroque, Classical, Romantic, Impressionistic, 20th century etc).
-The only specific requirement for this recording is that it must include a full Beethoven Sonata.
+- It should include solo works of the candidate’s own choice, from at least 3 (three) different musical styles (for example: Baroque, Classic, Romantic, Impressionist, 20th century etc).
+The only specific requirement for this recording is that it must include at least two contrasting movements from a Beethoven Sonata.

 - If the pianist wants to include a performance with orchestra, that is allowed as long as it represents not more than 33% (one third) of the total timing of the submitted video recording(s).

 - The video submission can be made of multiple performances from different concerts/recitals/competitions, as well as studio recordings, as long as it is obvious that they were all filmed without edits.
 If the recording was made during a concert/recital/competition, the use of multiple cameras is allowed.
 If, however, the recording is made in a studio, we strongly recommend using one camera only, filming hands and body from the pianist’s right hand side.
 The video recording(s) should show the candidate’s hands and face very clearly at all times.
 Each piece on the video recording(s) must be listed with complete title, as well as starting points of each work/movement for easier navigation.
 When recording large works in a studio, it is allowed to stop/cut between movements, but not during the movements/sections (i.e. no edits).